- Californians protest middle school for hiring white man to teach cultural studies

 Virginia Lt.
 Gov. Bill Bolling has asked Gov. Bob McDonnell to reject the federal health care overhaul's Medicaid expansion, days after Mr. McDonnell said there were too many unanswered questions to make a decision yet.

-McDonnell spokesman J. Tucker Martin said the Virginia Supreme Court has held that all actions of the General Assembly are presumed to be constitutional.
+spokesman J. Tucker Martin said yesterday only that the "acts of the General Assembly are presumed to be constitutional.